eskolnik/clocktower-ext-frontend/ARCHITECTURE.md

 correct broadcaster.

 ## Bookmarklet
-As part of the setup process, the broadcaster adds the bookmarklet to their bookmark bar, which will scrape localStorage data on their clocktower.online browser tab and send it to the backend.
+As part of the setup process, the broadcaster adds the bookmarklet to their bookmark bar, which will listen on their clocktower.online browser tab and send game data to the backend.

-The bookmarklet currently requires the caster to input the secret key by hand each time it is opened.
-A major QoL improvement will be to automatically fill this value in when the bookmarket is generated, and to persist it across sessions.